Jayanth-sharma/RTL-design-synthesis-using-sky130--vsd/README.md

 -   Also Ensuring timing of design is met.For which GLS needs a be run with Design Annotation.
 -
 ## GLS Synthesis Simulation Mismatch:
+- Simulator works with the concept of activity.
+- Missing Sensitivety List